srazmjo/Workshop1/project2.md

 ![](project2_part1_density&histogram.png)

 We will use the same function but now estimate the population distribution using another covariate variable.
-This plot shows how density changes based on where night time lights all over Gabon's subdivisions.
+This plot shows how density changes based on night time lights all over Gabon's subdivisions.
 This Residual model with regression line represents the correlation of night time lights, urban cover, and bare cover with Gabon’s population distribution.
 In this plot, the log function is not used.

 ![](project2_part1_ntl.png)